cps-1/helm-charts/README.md

 helm show values cps1/cps1-platform
 ```

-Great!
-You can now use CPS1 for free with up to 10 developers.
-To add more seats, contact our team at [contact@cps1.tech](mailto:contact@cps1.tech).

 ### 6. Install packages, resources and templates

 CPS1 Contrib is a curated collection of packages, resources, and templates that extend the capabilities of the CPS1 platform.